- The project was operationally complete Nov. 22, 2013. Operationally complete means the roadway is open and the majority of the work is finished.

 - Our weekly construction schedule provides updates on additional work for the current and upcoming week.

-- Check the U-turn map to find out where drivers can turn around on the highway as the new center median is built.
+- Check the U-turn map to find out where drivers can turn around on the highway with the new center median now in place.

 - Stay in the loop about projects and issues in Snohomish County - sign up for regular e-mail updates.